Solving PDEs with Incomplete Information: Introduction

 \subsection{Objectives and outline}

-Our main goal is to create numerical algorithms which are guaranteed to produce a function $\hat u$ which is near optimal and to discuss their practical implementation.
+\ The main goal of this paper is to create numerical algorithms which are guaranteed to produce a near optimal recovery $\hat u$ from the given data $w$ and to analyze their practical implementation.
 We begin in \S \ref{S:hs} with some remarks on the definition of the space $H^s(\Gamma)$ and its norm, which are of importance both in the accuracy analysis and the practical implementation of recovery algorithms.

-The general approach for optimal recovery that was introduced in \cite{MiR,MeM} is recalled in \S \ref{S: firstnumericalalgorithm}.
+Next we turn to the description of our numerical algorithms.
+The algorithms we propose and analyze are based on the general approach for optimal recovery described in Section~\ref{ssec:optrec} when this approach is applied to our particular PDE setting.
 We describe a solution algorithm which takes into consideration the effect of numerical perturbations.
 We first consider the case when the linear functionals $\lambda_j$ are defined on all of $H^1(\Omega)$ and then adapt this algorithm to the case when the linear functionals are point evaluations \be \lambda_j(u):=u(x_j),\quad x_j\in \overline\Omega,\quad j=1, \ldots,m. \ee Point evaluations are not defined on all of $H^1(\Omega)$ when $d>1$, however, they are defined on $K$ when the smoothness order $s$ is large enough.

 The critical ingredient in our proposed algorithm is the numerical computation of the Riesz representers $\phi_j$ of the restrictions of $\lambda_j$ to the Hilbert space $\cH^s(\Omega)$.
 Each of these Riesz representers is characterized as a solution to an elliptic problem and can be computed offline since it does not involve the measurement vector $w$.
 Our suggested numerical method for approximating $\phi_j$ is based on finite element discretizations and is discussed in \S \ref{S:numerical}.
 We establish quantitative error bounds for the numerical approximation in terms of the mesh size.
 Numerical illustrations of the optimal recovery algorithm are given in \S\ref{SS:Rr}.